 The Grains Research and Development Corporation (GRDC) is one of the world’s leading grains research organisations, responsible for planning, investing in and overseeing RD&E to create enduring profitability for Australian grain growers.

 Nuffield Australia 2017 Scholar

-Luke Bradley, from Springsure (near Emerald) in Central Queensland, receives a 2017 Nuffield Scholarship supported by the Grains Research and Development Corporation (GRDC) North.
-He will travel to world-best farming enterprises with the aim to reignite Australian leadership in precision agriculture.
+Luke Bradley, from Springsure (near Emerald) in Central Queensland, received a 2017 Nuffield Scholarship supported by the Grains Research and Development Corporation (GRDC) North.
+He travelled to world-best farming enterprises with the aim to reignite Australian leadership in precision agriculture.

 He is passionate about research and development in farming.
 Luke believes the key to the ongoing success of the agricultural industry is to share lessons amongst farmers and use existing knowledge and data better.

 “Opportunities abound to simplify the use and results of new technologies.
 We can build data from one farm to the next.
 This data, being site specific, can be more valuable than general production research in some instances,” he said.

 “Imagine if this live data was available 24/7 in your hand?
 It would help farmers to make better decisions and act on them more quickly.”